dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

 * patten matching with `switch`:
   * you have old and new syntax to use patten matching
   * `break` is required for old syntax - if you miss first `break` code won't compile with error `illegal fall-through to a pattern`, yet you can miss last `break` before `default`
+    * in new syntax you can have `break` inside curly brackets, but it's not required
   * exhaustive - such switch should include all possible use-cases or `default` keyword
   * order of `case` - it should be in growing order `Integer => Number => Object` if you change the order you get compilation error: `this case label is dominated by a preceding case label`
   * `null` case is allowed in any place but must come before `default`